mscrnt/homer/modules/flow/README.md

 ## 🐳 Dockerfile

-This module builds on `mscrnt/homer:latest` and includes:
+This module builds on `homer:base` and includes:

 * Git client for pulling the API repo
 * ShotGrid API installed via `requirements.txt`